moltin/js-sdk/README.md

 npm run build
 ```

-You can learn more about Rollup, the API and configuration  [here](https://github.com/rollup/rollup/wiki).
+You can learn more about the Rollup API and configuration  [here](https://github.com/rollup/rollup/wiki).